How to use a computer mouse

 Selecting an object and highlighting text

-When your mouse pointer is on top of an object on your screen (e.g., an icon), click the left mouse button once to highlight the item.
-If you want to select multiple files as is being done in the animated picture, you can drag a marquee around all objects you want to highlight.
+When your mouse pointer is on top of an object (e.g., an icon), click the left mouse button once to highlight that object.
+If you want to select multiple files, as is being done in the animated picture, you can drag a marquee around all objects you want to highlight.

-To select text, click the left button at the end of the text you want to select and while holding the button drag the mouse to the left and up if you want to select multiple lines of text.
+To select text, click the left button at the end of the text you want to select.
+While pressing the left mouse button, drag the mouse to the left and up if you want to select multiple lines of text.

 Practice highlighting text